(Photo courtesy of the Marietta Daily Journal)

 ABOUT US

-The Board of Trustees is made up seven of members of St. James Episcopal Church..
-The Senior Warden, The Junior Warden and the Rector are ex officio members. the other four are elected by the general membership for a term of four years.
+The Board of Trustees is composed of seven members from St. James Episcopal Church.
+The Senior Warden, the Junior Warden, and the Rector are ex officio members.
+The other four are elected by the general membership for a term of four years.

 CONTACT US